louridas/rwa/content/assignments/social-distancing/social_distancing.md

 comes before $C_m$ in the front, we remove from the front the circles from the successor of $C_j$ up to and including the predecessor of
-$C_n$ and $C_j$ becomes $C_m$, as you can see in the following figure---do not be surprised that the circles do not all have the same radius, we would like our algorithm to work even when the circles are not equal.
+$C_n$ and $C_j$ becomes $C_m$, as you can see in the following figure&mdash;do not be surprised that the circles do not all have the same radius, we would like our algorithm to work even when the circles are not equal.